lethal-guitar/RigelEngine/README.md

 thing for the Commander Keen series of games.

-There was never any source code released for the original game, so this project is based on reverse-engineering: A mix of reading assembly and analyzing video captures from DosBox.
+There was never any source code released for the original game, so this project is based on reverse-engineering: Transcribing the original executable's assembly code, and verifying implemented behavior using video captures of the original running in DosBox.
+See [my blog post](https://lethalguitar.wordpress.com/2019/05/28/re-implementing-an-old-dos-game-in-c-17/) to learn more about this process.

 Here's a video showcasing the project: